delta6626/365-days-of-code/README.md

 - Day 102 ✅: Made Nebula's note editor fully responsive.
 All tools now work beautifully on mobile with a clean, scrollable layout.
 - Day 103 ✅: Started learning basic Three.js.
 Created a 3D football rotating along the X, Y, and Z axes
 - Day 104 ✅: Made Nebula’s settings page responsive.
 Every part of the app now works smoothly on all screen sizes
+- Day 105 ✅: Played more with Three.js and built scene abstractions.
+Also added a new “Abyss” theme to Nebula
 ---

 ## 📌 Notes